sijnstra/agon-projects/logoplay/README.md

 This requires at least MOS 2 for `exec` or MOS 3 for `obey` and requires version 2.10.0 or later for the VDP for the graphics and sound to work.

 Please note: The loose notes below are draft, and not intended to be full notes.
-I intent to improve the detail on this at a later date.
+I intend to improve the detail on this at a later date.

 # Asset creation
 The original video was downloaded from [[https://heber.co.uk/agon-cosole8/]]